AdobeDocs/journeys.en/help/using/usecase/campaign-classic-use-case.md

 This use case presents all the steps needed to send an email using the Adobe Campaign Classic integration.

 We will first create a transactional email template in Campaign Classic.
-Then, in Journey Orchestration, we'll create the action and design the journey.
+Then, in Journey Orchestration, we'll create the event, action and design the journey.

 To learn more on the Campaign Classic integration, refer to these pages: